ManifoldScholar/manifold-docusaurus/docs/using/reading_groups.md

 Alternatively, if the group Creator has encoded the Invitation URL on a course webpage or in an email, readers need only click the link to be taken to the instance and join the Reading Group.

 :::note Invitation Not Working?
-See the [Invitation URL](../using/reading_groups#invitation-url) section for concerns that may arise for readers that click on an Invitation link and are not presently logged in or don't have accounts on the instance.
+See the [Invitation URL](../using/reading_groups#invitation-url) section for concerns that may arise for readers that click on an Invitation link and are not presently logged in or don’t have accounts on the instance.
 :::

 ## Remove a Reading Group Member

 Reading Group Creators and Moderators can selectively remove individual members from their groups.
 When a group member is removed they will not receive any notice of their removal; they will simply not have the option to commit their annotations, highlights, or comments to the group.
-Removing members from the group, is done by clicking the **Remove** button beside the member's name.
+Removing members from the group, is done by clicking the **Remove** button beside the member’s name.
 Once clicked, you will be prompted to confirm the removal.

 :::note
 Any annotations, highlights, and comments a reader commits to the group prior to their removal will still be accessible to remaining group members.